groovy-training-logicmonitor/lab05/README.md

 # Lab05: Generics

-The goal of this laboratory exercise is to learn more about the workflow involving IntelliJ for code editing, run environments and Git/GitHub for version control.
-Additionally, this lab also includes the concept of functions.
+The goal of this laboratory exercise is to learn more about Generics in both Groovy and Java.
+The goal of Generics is to maintain the DRY (Don't Repeat Yourself) concept when programming.
 ## Step 1.
 Cloning this laboratory

 First, we need to get this project onto your computer.
 We do this using the `git clone` command.
 In the Terminal app type the following command